 DROP USER v14

-DROP USER -- remove a database user account.
+DROP USER — Remove a database user account.

 The name of the user to remove.

-To drop a user account named
+Drop a user account named

 john that owns no objects and doesn't have privileges on any other objects:

 Drop the user account

 john that doesn't have privileges on any objects.
 The account also doesn't own any objects outside of a schema named

 john that's owned by the user